Alluxio/alluxio/docs/en/operation/Scalability-Tuning.md

 The Presto coordinator / Spark driver needs sufficient memory to launch and complete queries.
 So sufficient `COMPUTE_JVM_SIZE` would demand the next highest priority.

-The Alluxio master's memory requirement depends on the amount of file metadata.
+The Alluxio master's memory requirement depends on the amount of file metadata and workload.
 See the [Master Heap Size Estimation](#heap-size) section for more details.
+If the heap size is sufficient for all the metadata in your namespace, you may put all metadata in the heap to achieve the best performance.
+Otherwise, we recommend using RocksDB as metadata storage to reduce the Alluxio master heap consumption.
+It is wise to always leave enough space to prepare for unexpected workload surges.
+If you are using RocksDB as metadata store but have extra space on the heap, you may increase `alluxio.metadata.cache.max.size` to allocate more cache space for the RocksDB.

 #### Co-located Workers